chrismhodgson/nextjs-pfrac/data/_articles/2022-07-10-development-requests.md

 Add favicon for site, same as results pages.

+Race pages are still showing "Registration" "Results" sections at bottom, even though they have been deleted from the CMS.  see bottom of Amble's Revenge page, just above "Strava Map"

+Rename "Strava Map" "Strava Segment"

 ### TBC

 "No Home link on top menu" - not doing anything about that at the moment but will keep a count of number of people who mention it: currently 1.